cophilot/owngitextension/README.md

 # OwnGitExtension

-Provides tools for creating and changing GitHub Repositroies.
+Provides tools for creating and changing GitHub repositories.

 ---